 Mill Springs Battlefield Visitor Center and Museum

-Park partner, the Mill Springs Battlefield Association, operates a visitor center and museum in Nancy, KY.
-The Association shows a free 20-minute film about the Battle of Mill Springs.
-There are restrooms, a research library, and a bookstore.
-The Association museum features the Combat on the Cumberland exhibit with Civil War artifacts and replicas (fees apply).
+The National Park Service operates a Visitor Center and Museum in Nancy, KY.
+A free 20-minute film about the Battle of Mill Springs is available for viewing in the Visitor Center.
+There are restrooms and a research library.
+The museum features the Combat on the Cumberland exhibit with Civil War artifacts and replicas.

 Mill Springs National Cemetery lies next door to the visitor center.